bioinfo-ucsd/BISB-Bootcamp-2022/people.md

 ## Questions?

+*For questions about bootcamp,* please contact the lead instructors!

 *For general questions about student life in the BISB Program,* feel free to message to the BISB Student Discord.
 You should receive an invite link in our first email.
 Our discord server is entirely student-run, and you can find people from different labs, different years, and different program tracks!
 It is a great informal resource to chat with your fellow students, especially as many of us were working remotely during the COVID-19 pandemic. *Please note that the BISB Student Discord and the BISB Student Website are student-run and student-curated resources.
 Therefore, please do not share the access link with faculty or staff members.*